 We hold our MU1140 and SMaRT Replacement Therapy product candidates under licenses from the University of Florida Research Foundation, Inc., or UFRF.
+We are required to make minimum annual maintenance payments to the UFRF for the term of the amended license agreements in the amount of \$10,000 for each license agreement and \$20,000 in aggregate.
+The aggregate minimum annual payments are required to be paid in advance on a quarterly basis (i.e. \$5,000 per quarter) for both licenses.
+We are also required to pay all patent costs and expenses incurred by the UFRF for the preparation, filing, prosecution, issuance and maintenance of the patents.

-Under the terms of the licenses, we must spend at least \$1,000,000 per year on development of those product candidates until the first commercial sale of products derived from those product candidates has occurred.
-In addition, we must pay \$25,000 per quarter as minimum royalties to the UFRF under our license agreements.
-The UFRF may terminate our licenses to MU1140 and to SMaRT Replacement Therapy if we breach our obligations to timely pay these amounts, to submit development reports as required under the license agreements or commit any other breach of any other covenants contained in the license agreements.
+The UFRF may terminate our licenses to MU1140 and to SMaRT Replacement Therapy if we breach our obligations to timely pay these amounts, to submit development reports as required under the license agreements or commit any other breach of any other covenants contained in the license agreements and we fail to remedy such breach within 90 days after written notice of such breach by UFRF.
 There is no assurance that we will be able to comply with these conditions in a timely manner or at all.
 If our license agreements are terminated, we will be unable to commercialize these product candidates.